ZeepReactorr/Ionis-paris-igem-2024/README.md

 - PrediRNA: Prediction of BYV mutation and effect on siRNA efficiency. <br>
 - SafeRNA : Tool leveraging NCBI's datasets tool to ensure specificity of siRNAs toward BYV.

+In addition, we developped an app meant to facilitate the search for previous iGEM teams with a give topic related.
+You will find in iGEM-SST (Subject Search Tool) every information about this program that we hope will facilitate finding previous iGEM teams whose subject would be of interest for future projects and iGEM teams.